-This month Obsidian: Literature in the African Diaspora will begin our transition to an online journal.
+Obsidian: Literature in the African Diaspora is transitioning to an online only journal.
 We are working on our brand new website and our first online edition.

 To submit your work to Obsidian please visit our Submissions page

 Special Issue: Violence and Black Youth in Post-Civil Rights U.S.

 Violence and Black Youth in Post-Civil Rights U.S. intends to engage recent scholarship on race, the body, and violence, including Harvey Young’s Embodying Blackness: Stillness, Critical Memory and the Black Body, Carol E. Henderson’s Scarring the Black Body: Race and Representation in African American Literature, Debra Walker King’s African Americans and the Culture of Pain, Lisa Woolfork’s Embodying American Slavery in Contemporary in Contemporary Culture, and Jennifer Griffiths’ Traumatic Possessions: The Body and Memory in African American Women’s Writing and Performance.

 It will also address a critical gap in this work around the figure of the African American child in late twentieth-century cultural productions and extends the analysis of work that focuses historical, cultural, and literary representations of African American children within the 19th century through mid-20th century, such as two recent books: Robin Bernstein’s recent Racial Innocence: Performing American Childhood from Slavery to Civil Rights and Anna Mae Duane’s Suffering Childhood in Early America: Violence, Race, and the Making of the Child Victim.

 To submit work for this issue and read the full description visit the Special Issue: Violence and Black Youth in Post-Civil Rights U.S. Submissions Page